hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_outbound_endpoint.html.markdown

 * `id` - The ID of the Private DNS Resolver Outbound Endpoint.

-* `location` - Azure Region where the Private DNS Resolver Outbound Endpoint exists.
+* `location` - The Azure Region where the Private DNS Resolver Outbound Endpoint exists.

-* `subnet_id` - ID of the Subnet that is linked to the Private DNS Resolver Outbound Endpoint.
+* `subnet_id` - The ID of the Subnet that is linked to the Private DNS Resolver Outbound Endpoint.

 * `tags` - Mapping of tags assigned to the Private DNS Resolver Outbound Endpoint.